Shakib Khan: TV commercials

-Khan first performed in an advertisement called Asian Duplex City.
-Then in 2013 he worked in the advertisement of energy drink Power.
-In 2018, he performed in an advertisement of Banglalink, a mobile SIM service provider in Bangladesh, titled Beshi Beshi Khushi Kushi, where Shakib Khan and Nusraat Faria are seen together for the first time.
-In 2019, Khan starred in another commercial.
-He is seen as Hercules in this commercial for SMC Orsaline N directed by Adnan Al Rajib.
-In this regard Khan said, "I have worked with Adnan in an advertisement before it.
-That work has been appreciated by the audience.
-His thoughts are quite nice.
-Can find me in a completely different way.
-The audience will see the rest on the television screen."
-In April 2021, he done another commercial with the same company, directed by Piplu Khan.
+Khan first performed in an advertisement for Asian Duplex City and then for energy drink Power.
+In 2018, he performed in an advertisement of Banglalink, a mobile SIM service provider in Bangladesh, titled Beshi Beshi Khushi Kushi.
+In 2019, he was seen in this commercial for SMC Orsaline N. In April 2021, he done another commercial with the same company.
 In the early September 2021, he participated in a TV commercials for Berger Paints Bangladesh Limited with actress Nusraat Faria.